benmarwick/rrtools/README.md

 -   this creates a basic Dockerfile using [`rocker/verse`](https://github.com/rocker-org/rocker) as the base image.
 -   the version of R in your rocker container will match the version used when you run this function, for example `rocker/verse:3.4.0`
--   [`rocker/verse`](https://github.com/rocker-org/rocker) includes R, the [tidyverse](http://tidyverse.org/), RStudio, pandoc and LaTeX, so compendium build times are very fast, both locally and on travis.
+-   [`rocker/verse`](https://github.com/rocker-org/rocker) includes R, the [tidyverse](http://tidyverse.org/), RStudio, pandoc and LaTeX, so compendium build times are very fast on travis.
 -   we need to edit Dockerfile to add linux dependencies (many R packages require additional libraries outside of R).
 -   we need to modify which Rmd files are rendered when the container is made.
 -   we do not need to be online or using a public repo to make a Dockerfile.
 If we want to make the docker container then we need to be online, but we can make the container locally and keep it private until we are ready.